angjelo/vuejs-docker-dokku/README.md

 # Vue.js + Docker + Dokku (Automated Content Push)

 ## Getting Started
-These instructions will guide you to start with your vue js project directly deployed on the host you own so  you can start experimenting immediatelly and
+These instructions will guide you to start with your vue js project directly deployed on the host you own so  you can start experimenting immediatelly and see the magic.

 ### Prerequisites
 You need npm,yarn and docker installed in order to be able to work in the project